 • Community Eligibility Provision (CEP)

-Fort Bend ISDs enrolled students at the CEP campuses listed below will receive breakfast and lunch meals daily at no charge.
+Fort Bend ISD enrolled students at the CEP campuses listed below will receive breakfast and lunch meals daily at no charge.

 As a result of the Healthy Hunger-Free Act of 2010 and the Community Eligibility Provision (CEP), the listed schools are able to serve free breakfast and lunch meals to all students.

-Although a meal application is not required to receive free meals, we ask parents/guardians to complete the Income Survey online at https://www.schoolcafe.com/fbisd.
-Parents/guardians may add money to their students' meal account to purchase à la carte items.
+Although a meal application is not required to receive free meals, we ask parents/guardians to complete the Income Survey online at www.schoolcafe.com/fbisd.
+Parents/guardians may add money to their students' meal accounts to purchase à la carte items.

 Elementary